Healthy eating for every age and stage of development

 Our UW Health Kids experts evaluate and treat children with a wide range of conditions that affect eating, such as:

 Healthy eating plans for your child

-Our pediatric dietitians work with your family and other specialists to design the right eating plan for your child.
+Our dietitians work with your family and other specialists to design the right eating plan for your child.